yvkschaefer/mysql-workshop-3/README.md

 ### Exercise 4
 * List all of the first names for ```AddressBook.name="Pharetra Ut Limited"```
-* The first and last letters should be capitalized

 ### Exercise 5
 * List all of the emails associated to ```AddressBook.id = 100```